 It is harder for a team member to do a good-quality job when she is hopping from product to product.
 It’s even harder to be truly committed to multiple products simultaneously.
 Instead of being in one boat with her team members, the multitasking team member is moving from boat to boat.
 If many of the boats spring a leak at the same time, how does this person choose which boat’s crew to help?
 If a person isn’t there to bail water, that team member is not committed to that team.
 At best she is involved with that team.
 To be fair to the other team members the involved team member should make it perfectly clear that she is only involved and therefore might not be available at critical times.

-• The Development Team does the work of delivering a potentially releasable Increment of “Done” product at the end of each Sprint.
+• Developers do the work of delivering a potentially releasable Increment of “Done” product at the end of each Sprint.

-• Development Teams are structured and empowered by the organization to organize and manage their own work.
+• Developers s are structured and empowered by the organization to organize and manage their own work.

-• Optimal Development Team size is small enough to remain nimble and large enough to complete significant work within a Sprint.
+• Optimal number of Developers in the Scrum Team is small enough to remain nimble and large enough to complete significant work within a Sprint.

-• Fewer than three Developers decreases interaction, increases skill constraints, and results in smaller productivity gains.
+• Fewer than three Developers decrease interaction, increases skill constraints, and results in smaller productivity gains.

-• More than nine Developers increases complexity and requires too much coordination.
+• Usually more than nine Developers increase complexity and require too much coordination.

-• Development Team members are called Developers, regardless of the special work individuals may perform like testing, business analysis, etc.
+• Developers are called Developers, regardless of the special work individuals may perform like testing, business analysis, etc.

-• Each Developer may have a distinct work focus, but accountability belongs to the Development Team as a whole.
+• Each Developer may have a distinct work focus, but accountability belongs to the Scrum team as a whole.

 • There are no sub-teams between Developers.